Summary:

 - Amount due monthly based on payment terms

-With ResidentScore, you get a custom score that is custom to your needs.
+With Resident Score, you get a rental score that fits your rental needs.
 You aren’t stuck basing your decisions on the same algorithms that a bank would use to determine an outcome of a loan.
-Instead, you’re using a score that specifically analyzes predictors of a bad rental outcome.
+Instead, you’re using a score that specifically estimate the risk of a potential bad rental outcome.

-Tradelines, an industry term to describe consumer accounts, including credit accounts or lines of credit, is information that's reported to consumer reporting agencies and will appear every time you read a TransUnion credit report.
+Tradelines, an industry term to describe consumer accounts, including credit accounts or lines of credit, is information that’s reported to consumer reporting agencies and may appear every time you read a TransUnion credit report.

 - Account name